geological-survey-of-queensland/coordinate-conversation/README.md

 * **GDA** is the Geocentric Datum of Australia.
 It has been implemented as the standard datum since 1994, replacing AGD66/84.
 All data in Australia should be now be recorded using a GDA coordinate system (either projected, or geographic coordinates).
-* **MGA** is the Map Grid of Australia as applied to GDA94, in a projected coordinate system (as opposed to a geographic coordinate system).
+* **MGA** is the Map Grid of Australia as applied to GDA94 and GDA2020, in a projected coordinate system (as opposed to a geographic coordinate system).
 MGA uses Cartesian coordinates (easting, northings) rather than latitude/ longitude.
 Brisbane falls with MGA grid zone 56, whilst Mt Isa lies in MGA zone 54.
+See http://www.icsm.gov.au/datum/gda-frequently-asked-questions

 ## Background